iaeste-japan/www/hugo/content/en/required-docs.md

 ## Document List

-1. Please use the [Application Portal](https://application-portal.iaeste.or.jp) to apply.
-However, as the September 2026 application period has ended, the portal is currently available only for viewing existing accounts.
+1. The September 2026 application period has ended.
+New applications are no longer accepted through the [Application Portal](https://application-portal.iaeste.or.jp).
+Existing accounts can still be accessed for viewing.
-2. For information about the application, please refer to the Application Manual for September Recruitment.
-The manual explains not only how to apply but also the process leading up to the start of the internship.
-Details of the April recruitment will be provided in the Application Manual for April Recruitment, which will be published at a later date.
+2. For reference, the [Application Manual for September Recruitment](/files/internship/required-docs/application-manual-september-en-v20260901.pdf) explains the September application process and the steps leading up to the internship.
+As April recruitment differs from September recruitment, please use the Application Manual for April Recruitment once it is published.
-3. The IAESTE Handbook provides essential information for applicants, including an overview of IAESTE and its international internship program, its key features, and an example of internship offers.
+3. [IAESTE Handbook](/files/internship/required-docs/iaeste-handbook-en-v20260901.pdf) provides essential information for applicants, including an overview of IAESTE and its international internship program, its key features, and a sample internship offer.
 Please be sure to refer to it when applying.

 | Document Name | Format | Update Date |
 |---------------|--------|--------------------------|